How to Clean Velvet Furniture

 Our partner JB Martin has been weaving velvets in South Carolina for nearly two centuries.
 When it comes to velvet care, we defer to the creators of this surprisingly durable yet luxurious fabric, and we’ve put their advice to the test.
 Spot cleaning is the recommended method.
 One of our designers, Gina, has praised diluted blue Dawn soap for its ability to get out tough stains from one of our top-selling cotton velvets, Como.

 First, act fast!
 All stains will be easier to remove without letting a stain set.
-Gina said she set a clean white cloth onto the stain to absorb as much wine as possible out of the upholstery.
+Gina said she set a clean white cloth onto the stain to show how to absorb as much wine as possible out of the velvet upholstery.
 She then created a diluted solution of blue Dawn dish soap (1:4 ratio) dipped a white cloth into it, and slowly dabbed it on the stain, turning over to keep using a clean side of the cloth, until it all came out.
 “Be patient and don’t add too much liquid,” she said.

 This is a good place to start.
 White velvet would be the most difficult to clean, as it is the least forgiving.
 If the stain still isn’t coming out, gently brush the stain with a clean toothbrush dipped in the Dawn solution.
 Dab up the excess moisture with a dry cloth and repeat until the stain disappears.
 Then if any soapy residue remains, dab with a damp cloth, turning over to a clean side between pats, until removed.
 Then use a dry cloth, soak up any remaining moisture, and air dry.
 “After it dried, I just brushed the nap back in the opposite direction and it took a few days for the nap to come back, but I got it out absolutely, no problem,” Gina said.